Chapter 8: Southern and Eastern Scalefish and Shark Fishery

 Pinnipeds (seals and sea lions)

-In 2014, AFMA worked with experts in the marine mammal working group and the fishing industry to implement the first stage of a dolphin management strategy.
-The objectives of the strategy are to reduce dolphin interactions in gillnets to near zero, and strengthen responsible fishing practices through electronic monitoring and individual accountability.
-On 8 September 2015, AFMA reopened the dolphin gillnet closure to limited gillnet fishing, with 100% electronic monitoring and individual boat-level performance standards.
+In 2014, AFMA worked with experts in the Marine Mammal Working Group and the fishing industry to implement the first stage of a dolphin management strategy.
+The objectives of the strategy are to reduce dolphin interactions with gillnets to near zero, and strengthen responsible fishing practices through e-monitoring and individual accountability.
+On 8 September 2015, AFMA reopened the dolphin gillnet closure to limited gillnet fishing, with 100% e-monitoring and individual vessel-level performance standards.
 In May 2017, the dolphin strategy was extended to gillnet fishing across the entire SESSF.
 Under the strategy, fishers who do not have interactions with dolphins may continue fishing responsibly.
 However, there are now management responses for any dolphin bycatch in the gillnet fishery, and individual operators incur escalating management responses if they catch dolphins.
 The introduction of e-monitoring in the GHTS from 1 July 2015 led to an increase in nominal reported interactions per unit effort for dolphins in the first 2 years of the program (Emery et al. 2019).

 Syngnathids (seahorses and pipefish)